snipem/vscode-run-script/README.md

 # run-script README

-Run scripts via a comment in your file like `# run: bash the_script.sh`
+Run commands by declaring them as a comment in your file.

 ## Features